Microsoft To Introduce a New Feature In Windows 10 Which Will Allow Users To Block Installation of Desktop Apps

 Re: (Score:2)

-Its about taxes (Score:4, Interesting)
+Its about taxes (Score:5, Insightful)

 Microsoft sells this as important step against bloatware/malware, but this coudn't be further from the truth.
 Windows 10 desktops come preloaded with bloatware, and often it re-installs itself after you have removed it.
 The real motivation for microsoft to do this is because the model of making a limited app store and then taxing every app a big amount (30% usually) has been very successful on the mobile market and they want this for windows too.